Adverbs express typical kinds of meaning, occupy various sentence positions and combine with particular sentence parts

 The last section showed how the same spelling is sometimes possessed by both an adverb and a preposition.
 In fact, a single spelling can sometimes be shared by more than two words: near and round, for example, can be an adjective or verb as well as a preposition or adverb.
 However, it is adjectives that most commonly share the spelling of adverbs.

 One especially confusing adjective/adverb spelling has the familiar adverb ending -ly.
-For example daily is an adverb in the phrase delivers eggs daily, but an adjective in daily egg deliveries.
+Daily has already been shown to be usable as either an adjective or adverb.
 Similar words are early, only and poorly.
 These are not the same as the equally confusing -ly words that are only adjectives, such as comely, curly, deathly, earthly, elderly, heavenly, hilly, holy, jolly, lively, lovely, lowly, (gentle)manly, silly, slovenly, sprightly, stately, surly, timely, ugly and womanly.
 To use any of these in an adverb position, you have to say in a … way/fashion.

 In spoken English, some adverbs that otherwise have -ly drop it so that they look the same as the adjectives they are related to, as in come here quick.
 To discover when such a spelling is an adverb, you need to check that it has the right kind of partner word – a verb (come) in the above example.
 Other adjective spellings commonly shared by informal adverbs include bad, easy, fast, good, proper, slow, true and wrong.